Overview of Block Volume

 To change the access type for a block volume, you need to detach the volume and specify the new access type when you reattach the volume.
 For more information, see Detaching a Volume and Attaching a Volume.

 The access type for boot volumes is always read/write.
 If you want to change the access type, you need to stop the instance and detach the boot volume.
 You can then reattach it to another instance as a block volume, with read-only specified as the access type.
 For more information, see Detaching a Boot Volume and Attaching a Volume.

 When you attach a block volume to a compatible Linux-based instance, you can select a device path that remains consistent between instance reboots.
 This enables you to refer to the volume using a consistent device path.
 For example, you can use the device path when you set options in the

 /etc/fstab file to automatically mount the volume on instance boot.

-Consistent device paths are supported on instances when all of the following things are true:
+Consistent device paths are supported and enabled by default on instances when all of the following things are true:

-- The instance was created using an Oracle-provided image.
+- The instance was created using a platform image.

 - The image is a Linux-based image.

 - The image was released in November 2018 or later.
 For specific version numbers, see Image Release Notes.